neko3cs/dnzip/README.md

 Zip archive cli tool made with .NET Core Tools.

-Default windows archiver (it is in right click context menu) can not encrypted zip and very slow.
+Default windows archiver (it is in right click context menu) can not create encrypted zip and very slow.

 So, you can use this ```dnzip``` command like linux ```zip``` command.